Backlash (2016): Background

 Backlash is a pay-per-view (PPV) event that was established by WWE in 1999.
 It was held annually from 1999 to 2009, however, in 2010, Backlash was discontinued and replaced by Extreme Rules—in April 2011, the promotion ceased going by its full name of World Wrestling Entertainment, with "WWE" becoming an orphaned initialism.
 In August 2011, WWE ended the first brand extension, but in mid-2016, the brand split was revived and the roster was again divided between the Raw and SmackDown brands where the wrestlers were exclusively assigned to perform.
-WWE also brought back brand-exclusive PPVs, and due to the need for more PPV events, Backlash was reinstated to be held exclusively for the SmackDown brand.
-As a result, it was WWE's first brand-exclusive PPV of the second brand split and was the 12th event in the Backlash chronology.
+WWE also brought back brand-exclusive PPVs, and due to the need for more PPV events, on July 25, 2016, Backlash was reinstated to be held exclusively for the SmackDown brand.
+As a result, it was WWE's first brand-exclusive PPV of the second brand split and was the 12th Backlash.
+Tickets went on sale July 30 through Ticketmaster.

 The original concept of the pay-per-view was based around the backlash from WWE's flagship event, WrestleMania.
 The 2016 Backlash, however, was scheduled to be held on September 11, 2016, at the Richmond Coliseum in Richmond, Virginia, thus ending its previous tradition of being the post-WrestleMania PPV.
 The event was instead held after SummerSlam that year.
 It was the first and so far only Backlash to be held in September.
-In addition to traditional PPV, the event also aired on the WWE Network, which is WWE's online streaming service that launched in February 2014.
+In addition to traditional PPV, the event was also livestreamed on the WWE Network, which is WWE's online streaming service that launched in February 2014.